 In the following examples, we’ll demonstrate alternate lighting choices in related applications:

-In the dining area of a restaurant, a light such as the Graypants Moon 14 Pendant is bound to create an impression.
-Here, you’d want to fit a warm white lamp to emphasise the colour of the shade and create a relaxing mood.
+In the dining area of a restaurant, a light such as the Edit Como Glass Pendant is bound to create an impression.
+Here, you’d want to fit a warm white lamp to emphasise the shade and create a relaxing mood.

 Back in the kitchen, cool white LED light panels will help staff to stay focused and alert.
 Cooler light also appears brighter to humans, and in the case of LEDs is slightly more energy efficient.

 A cool white light might be used in a shop such as a fish mongers.
 The aim is to emphasise the colour of the product.
-The Wilson 38W LED Recessed Display Light is a good option in this instance.
+The Flash recessed display light is a good option in this instance.